vp817/CppBinaryStream/README.md

 CppBinaryStream is a C++ library that provides functionality for working with buffers/binary streams.

+## Documentation

+You can find the documnetation for the CppBinaryStream in the header files.

 ## Building

 The library uses `CMake` as the build system.
 To build the library and the tests, follow these steps: